BenRoss92/global_message/README.md

 - Would have used object-oriented design rather than procedural programming
   - Less repetition, more readable, more extendable/reusable
   - Encapsulation - also wouldn't have any naming conflicts with built-in WordPress functions.
+  - Use dependency injection instead of hardcoded variables in functions
+  - Add getters and setters to use variables as properties, reducing repeated need for parameters in each function
 - Would have used TDD
   - I added tests after instead of before building functions
   - It became harder to split existing functions into smaller units by doing so.